yosmo78/Win32OpenGLNoExtraLibStarter/README.md

 # Win32OpenGLNoExtraLibStarter
 Basic starter code for compiling an OpenGL Shader environment with no extra libraries, just installing visual studio

-Steps to compile adn run:
+Steps to compile and run:
 1) Install visual studio 2019
 2) Clone repo
 3) Open command prompt in repo